 Here is a selection of websites which you may find useful.
 Please note these are external websites that have been recommended to us.

-If you have any other suggestions, or if you find any are unsuitable or not working, please contact Mrs Thomas via the school office.
+If you have any other suggestions, or if you find any are unsuitable or not working, please contact Mrs Puzey via the school office.

 You are invited to join the Parent Gym: Parenting Through Uncertainty Facebook group, to share stories, thoughts, tips and ideas on how we are managing to adjust to this challenging period in our lives.
 You are very welcome to join the group whether or not you have attended a Parent Gym programme in the past.
 This invitation also extends to parents outside our school, so if you would like to share with friends please do; we’re all there to support each other.